-Waihi trigger level: 45 μ g/m3, averaged over seven days.
+Waihi trigger level: 45 $\mu$ g/m, averaged over seven days.

-The MfE GPG suggests a TSP trigger level of 60 μ g/m3 (24-hour average) be applied in sensitive (residential) areas.
+The MfE GPG suggests a TSP trigger level of 60 $\mu$ g/m (24-hour average) be applied in sensitive (residential) areas.
 Because the OGNZL monitoring is undertaken over seven days, a lower trigger level has been established and is proposed to continue.

 The current monitoring is inclusive of all dust sources, not just the mine.
 At certain times of the year, there are significant dust contributions from non-mine sources that need to be acknowledged (home fires are significant during winter, while farming, small businesses and residential development are often dusty in summer).
-Past monitoring in similar towns (Paeroa and Katikati) has determined a typical non-mine TSP level of approximately 17 μ g/m3; factoring in these non-mine sources, the Waihi trigger level is considered acceptably conservative.
+Past monitoring in similar towns (Paeroa and Katikati) has determined a typical non-mine TSP level of approximately 17 $\mu$ g/m; factoring in these non-mine sources, the Waihi trigger level is considered acceptably conservative.